akarpie96/python-challenge/README.md

 # PyBank
 ## PyBank Background
-* Created a Python script for analyzing the financial records of fictional company using [budget_data.csv](/Resources-PyBank/budget_data.csv).
+* Created a Python script for analyzing the financial records of fictional company using [Budget Data](Resources-PyBank/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * The python script calculates the following: